-While more art than science, it is getting somewhat easier to “date” at least some mid-century electronic devices fairly accurately due largely to the work of a few fellow hobbyists.
+While more art than science, it is getting somewhat easier to determine the age of vintage transistor radios and other mid-century electronic devices.
+This is thanks to the work of a few fellow hobbyists.

 For some collectors like Felix here, it is enough to remember that a particular radio was available in a specific grade of school, (and a few of us can still do the math necessary to compute what year that was).